 - Stress (yep, parenting is stressful).

 - Multi-tasking (come on!
-Isn’t that a mom trademark?!)
+Isn’t that what all moms are known for?!)

 So let me break this down for you: essentially our brains become rewired during pregnancy; but then we become too tired and too stressed out and eat too many of our feelings – after pregnancy – that we just sort of STAY in this #mombrain hypoxia!

 According to the Parenting Magazine “experts”, there is: they claim that in order to overcome Mom Brain, all we need to do is ……. wait for it ……. get MORE sleep!!!!
 (Ha!
 As if we didn’t already know that.)